 Preheat the oven to 375 degrees F. Line a baking sheet with parchment or wax paper.

 Remove the dough from the refrigerator.
 On a floured surface, roll out each ball into a thin circle of dough, about 1/8 inch thick.
-Trim edges of each circle to form a round of dough about 5 inches in circumference.
+Trim edges of each circle to form a round of dough about 5 inches in diameter.